 The type of extraction process that has been used will typically be reflected by how it looks.
 A high quality hot water Lion's Mane extract will undergo 1:1 extraction and the powder will typically be light tan in colour (below, right).

-The smell is of hot-water extracts is quite characteristic, some may consider it unpleasant - it is, after, all a fungus.
+The smell of hot-water extracts is quite characteristic, some may consider it unpleasant - it is, after, all a fungus.
 But it isn't terribly aromatic, and the taste is mushroomy but fairly neutral.

 On the other hand, a high-quality Lion's Mane dual-extract will typically be dark brown in colour, especially if it is concentrated - such as our 8:1 extract pictured above.